Czech Wedding Traditions Complete Guide for Modern Couples

 Religious Wedding Ceremonies in Czechia

-- Protestant services: 15% of religious weddings, conducted in Czech
+- Protestant services: Conducted in Czech

 - Timing: Usually same day as civil ceremony

-- Guest participation: 50-150 attendees typical
+- Guest participation: Typically 50-150 attendees

-Wedding Procession Obstacles (Překážky)
+Wedding Procession Obstacles (Prekazky)

 Traditional obstacle elements: